00015775/uzslr-isolated-dynamic/video-collector/README.md

         ├── 03_check_rep_consistency.py         # Data consistency checker for each repetitions present in landmarks and videos folder
         ├── 04_visualize_landmarks.py           # Loads one frame-XX.npy file and displays its 3D landmarks in an interactive Plotly plot
         ├── 05_verify_npy_shapes.py             # Verifies that every frame-*.npy file in the dataset has the exact shape (1662,)
-        └── 06_trash_unwanted_sign.py           # Safely moves selected sign folders to the macOS Trash for all signers
+        └── 06_trash_unwanted_sign.py           # (CAUTION!)
+Moves selected sign folders to the macOS Trash for all signers
 </pre>